 What is Erik’s Wish?

 Badiene’s only child, Erik Emanuel Boelkow was diagnosed with Acute Myelogenous Leukemia.
 Erik’s best chance for survival was a bone marrow transplant with marrow from a healthy donor.
 No donor was found and Erik died.

 As a tribute to his life, Badiene created a show called “Erik’s Wish.”
-Erik’s Wish debuted in May of 1998 to a standing-room-only crowd.
+The fundraiser debuted to a standing-room-only crowd in Cherry hill, NJ.
 The poignant but fun-filled evening weaves through the fabric of her life, culminating with her struggle with tragedy, and her subsequent triumph through spiritual renewal.
 Erik’s Wish was established to memorialize her son and to raise funds for the International Leukemia Organization, a nonprofit organization founded by Badiene and Erik to test potential marrow donors, and to fund adjunctive research projects.

 For 6 years, Badiene produced the Erik’s Wish Annual Benefit Concert in New Jersey.
 She developed and conducted the Erik’s Wish Choir, a performance choir that performed with her in the show at many charity events.